 This single-minded commitment to your success and wellbeing is the key component of our work.
 From my clinical experience at my Los-Angeles psychotherapy clinic I can attest that 100% of my clients who showed up with 100% commitment to themselves, achieved remarkable life-changing results during our work together.

-So what if you are not quite at 100% commitment yet?
-What if, let’s say, right now you are at 75% commitment to your relationship?
-Perhaps, despite the pain both of you are enduring, you are struggling to fully commit to rebuilding your relationship.
+And what if you are not quite at 100% commitment yet?
+What if, let’s say, right now you are at 75% commitment to creating your dream relationship?
 If this is the case, you are not alone.
 Sometimes we need a little nudge to help us bring our intent and motivation into a single-minded laser-sharp focus.
-Consider how a trusting loving intimate connection with your partner could change your life?
-What it would be like to wake up in the morning to a warm loving embrace?
-How would it feel to come home to a warm welcome by your spouse?
-What would time together without arguments be like?
-How rekindled intimacy would contribute to your wellbeing, career and health?
+Consider how a trusting loving intimate connection could change your life?
+What it would be like to wake up in the morning in the arms of your beloved?
+How would it feel to come home to your partner?
+How would intimacy contribute to your wellbeing, career and health?
 If these pictures create curiosity or even excitement within you, pick up the phone and give me a call.
 Transformation, empowerment and growth are just a phone call away.